Public-Health-Scotland/R-Resources/posit_workbench_and_kubernetes.md

 - 0.5 CPU = a 50% slice of processing time
 - 1.0 CPU = a whole slice of processing time

 But what happens when you request more than 1 CPU?
 Well, it's important to only do this when you are knowlingly and explicity going to be running code that *executes in parallel*.
-Parallel processing is a method of splitting up a large complex task, into lots of smaller simpler tasks, and running them simulatenously on multiple CPUs, thereby reducing the amount of time for processing.
+Parallel processing is a method of splitting up a large complex task, into lots of smaller simpler tasks, and running them simultaneously on multiple CPUs, thereby reducing the amount of time for processing.

 The less CPUs you request, the greater number of pods running Posit Workbench sessions can be squeezed onto a single node, thus minimising cost to PHS.
 If your analysis is simple or non-urgent, please consider requesting less than 1 CPU.

 #### Memory ####

+Memory (or RAM) is what holds data temporarily between operations being executed on it.

 #### Profiles ####